The classic Checkout SDK integrations are being phased out

 GooglePayDetails googlePayDetails = new GooglePayDetails.Builder(<YOUR_TOKEN_HERE>).build(); mPaymentHandler.initiatePayment(googlePayPaymentMethod, googlePayDetails);

-Our notifications are webhooks informing you of important events related to your account.
-Accepting notifications is required for Google Pay.
+Our webhooks inform you of important events related to your account.
+Accepting webhook events is required for Google Pay.
 In most cases, the

 resultCode you receive from the